 The SBC Sleep Mode is the second level technique to reduce the overall current consumption to a minimum needed to react on wake-up events or for the SBC to perform autonomous actions (e.g. cyclic sense).
 In this mode, VCC1 is OFF and not supplying the microcontroller anymore.
 The VCC2 supply as well as the HSx outputs can be configured to stay enabled.
 The settings have to be done before entering SBC Sleep Mode.
-A wake-up event on CAN or WKx will bring the device via SBC Restart Mode into SBC Normal Mode again and signal the wake source.
+A wake-up event on CAN, LINx or WKx will bring the device via SBC Restart Mode into SBC Normal Mode again and signal the wake source.
 The configuration options are listed below:

-- VCC1 is OFF - VCC2 is fixed as configured in SBC Normal Mode - VCC3 is fixed or OFF as configured in SBC Normal Mode - CAN mode changes automatically from ON or Receive Only Mode to wake capable mode or can be selected to be OFF - CAN must be set to CAN wake capable / CAN off mode before entering SBC Sleep Mode - WK pins are fixed as configured in SBC Normal Mode - HS Outputs are fixed as configured in SBC Normal Mode - Cyclic sense is fixed as configured in SBC Normal Mode - Cyclic wake is not available - Watchdog is OFF - FOx outputs are fixed, i.e. the state from SBC Normal Mode is maintained - As VCC1 is OFF during SBC Sleep Mode, no SPI communication is possible; - The Sleep Mode entry is signalled in the SPI register DEV_STAT with the bit DEV_STAT
+- VCC1 is OFF - VCC2 is fixed as configured in SBC Normal Mode - VCC3 is fixed or OFF as configured in SBC Normal Mode - CAN mode changes automatically from ON or Receive Only Mode to wake capable mode or can be selected to be OFF - CAN must be set to CAN wake capable / CAN off mode before entering SBC Sleep Mode - LIN mode changes automatically from ON or Receive Only Mode to wake capable mode or can be selected to be OFF - WK pins are fixed as configured in SBC Normal Mode - HS Outputs are fixed as configured in SBC Normal Mode - Cyclic sense is fixed as configured in SBC Normal Mode - Cyclic wake is not available - Watchdog is OFF - FOx outputs are fixed, i.e. the state from SBC Normal Mode is maintained - As VCC1 is OFF during SBC Sleep Mode, no SPI communication is possible; - The Sleep Mode entry is signalled in the SPI register DEV_STAT with the bit DEV_STAT